stevana/bits-and-bobs/README.md

 A clearer separation between IDL and its encoding could perhaps be useful when trying to solve the `pandoc` problem for binary.

+Another way to think of this is: can we make a DSL for IDLs?

 ## Discussion

 * Q: Why not just use [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)?